saverymax/multi-modal-pollution/doc/lab_notebook.md

 # Lab notebook for thesis

+## Intro

-## This is bit of an experiment in making lab notebook public and open source.
-But I think it is valuable to show progress and as a resource
-for later work.
+This is bit of an experiment in making lab notebook public and open source.
+But I think it is valuable to show progress and as a resource for later work.

+## HPC

 Submitting interactive jobs:
 gpu